Recognition

 Latinx Politics (Undergraduate)

-Emory University, Instructor (Spring 2024)
+Emory University, Instructor of Record (Spring 2024)

 In this class, I explain the basics of data analysis and how to apply those skills towards your research objectives.
 General topics include the creation and structure of data, coding in R using packages such as dplyr and ggplot, cleaning data, and producing effective regression tables and visualizations.
 This course will use R, which is an open-source (and free) coding language that is widely used by academic researchers.
 My goal is that by the end of this class, you will have the necessary skills to read and critically analyze academic research and to provide detailed analyses and discussions of your results.